 Humans began to utilize fire potentially over a million years ago.
 Friction fire is a common method of starting a fire by “rubbing two sticks together.”
 At this Free Skills Series we will demonstrate how this works, give attendees the opportunity to try it out, and help those who have some experience troubleshoot their own kits.
 We will also cover how to work with fire in a safe way.
 As the climate warms, fire is becoming an increasing concern.
 We’ll cover what you need to know before, after, and while tending fire.

-Monthly Skills Series
+Resilient Skills Series

 Contemporary life finds us completely dependent on a very fragile network of global connections and technologies.
 We have become disassociated from the land where we live: our food comes from hundreds and thousands of miles away, we spend countless hours indoors, interacting with screens in human-created virtual worlds instead of the natural other-than-human reality that surrounds us.
 This has many negative effects on our physical and mental health, as well as making us less prepared for the inevitable failure of these systems.
 Yet access to learning any other way often comes with a high price.

-Rewild Portland urgently works against this trend.
-Since 2010 we have hosted the monthly Free Skills Series (our first program ever), which we have rebranded in 2025 as the Monthly Skills Series, in an effort to preserve this integral offering.
-Participants of all ages and levels of experience are introduced to various skills and knowledge.
+The Resilient Skills Series ensures participants of all ages and levels of experience are introduced to various skills and knowledge.
 This is an inclusive space for people of all abilities and backgrounds to learn and share with each other.
 We are queer-friendly, straight-friendly, race-friendly, gender-friendly, age-friendly, family-friendly—just plain friendly!
 All of the skills we practice come with a set of ethical principles for environmental sustainability through reverence and regeneration.
-We charge a low fee for these offerings, and are committed to keeping them accessible for years to come.
-Limited scholarships are also available, and we encourage you to apply!
+These offerings include limited free seats in service to the community, and we welcome donations to offset our costs as well as to support the continuation of this vital program.

-These accessible classes work to build resilience on multiple levels.
+These classes work to build resilience on multiple levels.
 On the surface, they enhance each participant’s skills and knowledge, showing them how to get what they need from their own place rather than relying on global systems.
 Our participants learn, for example, how to find, identify, sustainably harvest, and prepare foods that grow all around them; how to start a fire without matches or lighters, but by rubbing sticks together harvested from the trees in their own neighborhood; how to increase their physical and mental health through connecting to nature using their body and senses; and how to make medicine from the plants that grow in their own backyard.

 So, what are you waiting for?
 Check out all our exciting themes for this coming year, and RSVP by clicking on the link below.
 All themes, dates, times, and locations are subject to change.
 Thank you for you interest in and support of our programming!

-Support the Monthly Skills Series
+Support the Resilient Skills Series

 Community Partners

 The best way to make sure you RSVP on time is through our e-newsletter!
 In order to be reminded to register, you must be subscribed and follow the link in the monthly e-mail.
 Sign up to our newsletter below and make sure that the confirmation does not go to your spam filter.
-We send one or two e-mails a month with all of our upcoming programs and a link to register for the next Monthly Skills Series.
+We send one or two e-mails a month with all of our upcoming programs and a link to register for the next Resilient Skills Series.

-2025 Monthly Skills Series Themes
+2025 Resilient Skills Series Themes

 Saturday, February 14

-2–4 pm @ N. Portland, location TBA
+2–4:30 pm @ N. Portland, location TBA

 The game is simple: be present, bring your attention and your curiosity.
 Share whatever is present and alive and real for you in the moment.
 If you don’t feel like talking, then don’t!
 Do what feels authentic for you and honor your authentic experience.
 This is a relational meditation and an emergent space.
 The vibe can be anything from silly and playful to profound and it is impossible to predict because it is created by the people who show up, and by how they participate.